If you or a loved one has liver cancer, you are likely to be very worried about the impact of COVID-19.

 Your hospital team may assess whether the risks of starting or continuing cancer treatment during the COVID-19 pandemic will outweigh the benefits.
 They will be in touch with you if there will be any changes to your treatment or how you receive it, including any decision to temporarily stop or delay treatment.

 However, generally the number of Covid patients is now reducing, and hospitals are now actively planning services.
-Whilst the majority of outpatient consultations may still be virtual or telephone, hospitals are seeing people face to face when necessary, employing strict hygiene and social distancing criteria to keep people safe.
-Interventional treatments for cancer patients, such as TACE and MWA are still being performed and hospitals have defined specific pathways to minimize the risk of exposure to COVID-19.
+Interventional treatments for cancer patients, such as TACE and MWA are still being performed and hospitals have defined specific pathways to minimise the risk of exposure to COVID-19.
 Liver cancer patients can also be assessed for transplant.

 I have been told to stop taking my cancer medication during the pandemic, what impact does this have on my overall health?